chandler14362/BinaryRecords/README.md

  - write my own code to compile expression to methodinfo, all the pieces are there in .net5, just hidden away (i think, gonna try)

+Spec is currently a todo, need to move this to its own file.

+BinaryRecords Specification
+---

 The BinaryRecords versioning architecture:

 ---